 Social media and the Internet itself made our lives more transparent and vulnerable.
 Users and businesses should think twice before sharing some info or speaking up about some issues, in order to not wreck their reputation.
 Socials themselves should overthink their policies and correspondence with regulations and morality.

-So these are the trends people expect to see on social media:
+So these are the social media marketing trends people expect to see this year: